 Jesus M. Castagnetto,

-temporarily in the IMB Jena Molecular Biophysics - NMR Spectroscopy Department
+formerly in the FLI Jena Molecular Biophysics - NMR Spectroscopy Department

 The Circular Dichroism Site

 Views of biological macromolecules were generated adopting the following programs:

 February 2013.
 The JenaLib site is moved to it's separate domain jenalib.leibniz-fli.de; all requests to the JenaLib using "www.imb-jena.de" or "www.leibniz-fli.de" should transparently get redirected to jenalib.leibniz-fli.de.
 Note that all JenaLib addresses and links on this page have been converted to the new site address.